Samreay/Samreay/_posts/2018-01-29-colorsmoke.md

 And then because that was still dull, what if we tie the velocity of the smoke into its colour, and have it that the more dense the smoke is, the more it glows and emits light.

 So yeah, it's not exactly sensible, but it was fun to make.
+Here's the smoke shader I ended up using:

+{% include image.html url="/colorsmoke/smoke_shader.jpg"  %}

+And the actual product in the end:

 {% include image.html url="/colorsmoke/0034.jpg"  %}
 {% include image.html url="/colorsmoke/0044.jpg"  %}